 A small side room, that perhaps upon first glance you might think of as an ‘offspring’ of the main “Red Room” at Raymond Vineyards is actually called the Surrealist Room.
 Here guests can enjoy a more intimate tasting over a glass top counter surrounded by a generous helping of the color red and a variety of luxury items for sale (jewelry, wine accessories etc).
 Reservations accepted or if available, this room is also open to walk ins.

 JCB has partnered with several premiere brands to sell their products within the tasting salons.
 These include Gaggeneau (high end home appliances, made in Germany), Baccarat (hand-crafted crystal), Bernardaud (porcelain), and Christofle (premium silver decorations).
+Most everything is available for sale in the salon – including the gorgeous Baccarat centerpiece chandelier (we were quoted $85,000 for this beauty during one of our visits in late summer – and they told us they had already sold three of them just that year).

 Guests may enjoy their tasting at the sit down bar or at one of a number of tables.
 And at the time of our latest update to this review, one of the more unique tastings in the valley is held over one of their digital tables.
 Not really sure how to describe this experience – one places a coaster on the table’s screen and an array of information about that day’s tasting flight shows up allowing one to choose from a variety of educational information about the wines being poured.
 Descriptors of the wines – often with sexual innuendos (voluptuous, liberating, etc) can be digitally ‘passed’ across the table as desired.